djb-rh/gate-controller/README.md

 A Particle project named gate-controller

+Based on NCD2Relay.
+Works on a 1 relay board, but steals GP1 for the second relay that doesn’t exist if you do that.
+You’d have to go back and hack these changes to NCD1Relay if you need all 7 GPIOs and not just 6 from the IO expander.

+Publishes {controller name}_1 on/off when the relay state is changed.

+Relay state can be changed by the cloud by any device publishing {controller name}_relay_1 with “on” or “off”.

+Relay state can also be changed by the Particle app under Functions.

 ## Welcome to your project!

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for gate-controller.